gvwilson/thirdbit/teaching/biblio.md

 *   <a id="aiken-note-taking">[Aiken1975]</a> Edwin G. Aiken, Gary S. Thomas, and William A. Shennum: "Memory for a Lecture: Effects of Notes, Lecture Rate, and Informational Density." _Journal of Educational Psychology_, 67(3), June 1975, 10.1037/h0076613. _A landmark study showing that taking notes improves retention when learning._

+*   <a id="alinsky-rules">[Alinsky1989]: Saul Alinsky: _[Rules for Radicals](https://www.amazon.com/Rules-Radicals-Practical-Primer-Realistic/dp/0679721134/)_.
+Vintage, 1989, 978-0679721130. _The classic guide to grassroots community organizing written by the person who invented many of the techniques we use today._

 *   <a id="video-peer-instruction">[Avanti2013]</a>: Avanti Learning Centre: "ConcepTests at Avanti's Learning Centre in Kanpur." <https://www.youtube.com/watch?v=2LbuoxAy56o>, viewed April 2017.

 *   <a id="aveling-checklists">[Aveling2013]</a> Emma-Louise Aveling, Peter McCulloch, and Mary Dixon-Woods: "A Qualitative Study Comparing Experiences of the Surgical Safety Checklist in Hospitals in High-Income and Low-Income Countries." _BMJ Open_, 3(8), 2013, 10.1136/bmjopen-2013-003039. _Reports on surgical checklist implementations and effects in the UK and Africa._